 Coronavirus travel update for guests: read more...

 Welcome!
 We are thrilled that you are interested in touring Ireland.
-We are truly proud of the country we call home, and are delighted you have decided to come and discover this magical land for yourself.
+We are truly proud of the country we call home and are delighted you have decided to come and discover this magical land for yourself.
 We offer a range of Ireland tour packages, as well as our bespoke private customised tours.

 Any Questions?
 Just ask.
 Eric and the rest of the team are always on hand to help you with anything.
 And until then, Céad Míle Fáilte - a hundred thousand welcomes.

-We've crafted 9 different Ireland Tours 2020 & 2021.
+We've crafted 8 different Ireland Tours 2022 and 2023.
 You can book anything from one seat to the whole coach.
 To give a more personal experience, we limit our tours of Ireland to just 26 people (or just eight on our mini-group tours).
 We have tours from 6 to 14 days, with itineraries covering Ireland North and South, and even Scotland too.

 We are not a reseller or an agent.
 We only sell our own tours, designed with care in our family office here in Cork, Ireland.